ibm-cloud-docs/openwhisk/prep.md

   ```
   {: codeblock}

 3. Compile the code.
 Create a .zip archive of the `src` directory.
-Do **not** include the top level project directory `go-action-project/`.
+Do not include the top-level project directory `go-action-project/`.

   ```bash
   cd src